penpot/penpot-mcp/README.md

 ### 2. Load the Plugin in Penpot and Establish the Connection

-> [!IMPORTANT]
+> [!NOTE]
-> **Browser Compatibility**
+> **Browser Connectivity Restrictions**
-> Starting with Chromium version 142, Google has hardened the private network access (PNA) enforcement layer.
-> This means that newer Chromium-based browsers (Chrome, Edge, Vivaldi, Opera, Brave, etc.) will not allow
-> Penpot to connect to a local plugin server by default.
 >
-> To work around this, you can either
->   * use Firefox or
->   * use an older version of a Chromium-based browser (up to Chromium version 141).
+> Starting with Chromium version 142, the private network access (PNA) restrictions have been hardened,
+> and when connecting to `localhost` from a web application served from a different origin
+> (such as https://design.penpot.app), the connection must explicitly be allowed.
 >
-> We are working on a solution to this issue.
+> Most Chromium-based browsers (e.g. Chrome, Vivaldi) will display a popup requesting permission
+> to access the local network.
+Be sure to approve the request to allow the connection.
+>
+> Some browsers take additional security measures, and you may need to disable them.
+> For example, in Brave, disable the "Shield" for the Penpot website to allow local network access.
+>
+> If your browser refuses to connect to the locally served plugin, check its configuration or
+> try a different browser (e.g. Firefox) that does not enforce these restrictions.

 1. Open Penpot in your browser
 2. Navigate to a design file